emptymonkey/revsh/README.md

 ## Updates / Feature Additions ##

 * Added support for UTF-8.
-* Added support for an ~/.revsh/rc file.
+* Added support for a ~/.revsh/rc file.
 (Executes commands from the local file on the remote machine upon login.)

 ## A Quick Note on Ethics ##